theZFJ/theZFJ.github.io/content/about.md

 ## The Newspaper's Motto

-Wu asked a friend to translate the motto into Latin using his limited knowledge from his high school classes.
-We're not sure if it's right or not, but it works out both ways.
 It's supposed to mean "always serious."
 But yeah, *of course it had to be in Latin.* Latin makes everything sound cooler.

 > The federal judiciary is staffed by total Latin dorks.
 >